Atlas-OS/docs/docs/Getting started/Post-Installation/Configuration/Optional Tweaks.md

 ## :material-folder-text: Shortcut Text

 By default, this is turned off, but you can turn it back on by running the ``Restore Shortcut Text.reg`` file.
 This will show the text of start menu shortcuts.

-## :material-star-four-points: Visual Effects

-If you click on the "Configure Visual Effects" file, it will take you to the page in Windows Settings for visual effects.
-On this page, you can change the way your AtlasOS installation looks and feels visually.

 ## :material-volume-high: Volume Flyout